Ghosts of 1950 return to haunt Brazil

 An estimated 200,000 crowd packed the newly-built Maracana stadium, built as a symbol of "the land of the future", for the decisive match against tiny neighbours Uruguay expecting that title to be a formality.

-But, even though Brazil scored first, Uruguay came from behind for a 2-1 win,usw known as the Maracanazo, which left South America's biggest country stunned and with its esteem shattered.
+But, even though Brazil scored first, Uruguay came from behind for a 2-1 win, known as the Maracanazo, which left South America's biggest country stunned and with its esteem shattered.

 Brazilians had accepted that defeat was possible on Tuesday but nobody for one moment imagined that they would capitulate as if they were playing a "pelada", as informal kickabouts are known in Brazil.